Guárico

+Guárico is known as "the gateway" to the Central Plains (Los Llanos Centrales), with a geography of contrasts between mountainous areas near the border with Cojedes, the characteristic "morros" (rocky formations) that accompany the course of the Guárico River, and extensive flat plains.
+The state's economy is based primarily on agriculture, livestock, and agro-industry, with significant production of rice, corn, and sorghum.
+The state also possesses vast oil reserves, concentrated in the south within the Orinoco Oil Belt.
+The Guárico River, which gives the state its name, flows through the region and is dammed at the Generoso Campilongo Dam, one of Venezuela's largest irrigation reservoirs.

+The state's history is closely linked to the expansion of colonial settlements during the 17th and 18th centuries, the struggle for independence from Spain, and the civil wars that marked 19th-century Venezuela.
+Guárico was officially created as a province in 1848 and became a state in 1864.
+Its cultural heritage includes Llanero traditions, music such as the joropo, and a rich culinary tradition featuring dishes like "Pisillo Guariqueño."
+The state is also home to several national parks and natural monuments, including Aguaro-Guariquito National Park, Guatopo National Park, and the Morros de San Juan Natural Monument.

 History

-Conquest and colony of Spain
+Conquest and colony

 When the Europeans arrived in Venezuela, various ethnic groups inhabited the region that would constitute Guárico.
-Among these were the Caribs Tamanacos, Palenques and Cumanagotos, as well as groups of Guamos and Otomacos.
+Among these were the Caribs Tamanacos, Palenques, and Cumanagotos, as well as groups of Guamos and Otomacos.
 The latter were in permanent confrontation with the Caribs.

 The colonization of the region only began in the 17th century and above all in the 18th century.
-The cacique Chiparara managed to organize Carib and Otomac groups in the Llanos de Guárico to counter-attack the Spanish colonizing forces.4 After they were defeated, around 1653, the Carib and Otomac groups would retreat southward or lose cohesion and would be gradually assimilated.
+The cacique Chiparara managed to organize Carib and Otomac groups in the Llanos de Guárico to counter-attack the Spanish colonizing forces.
+After they were defeated, around 1653, the Carib and Otomac groups would retreat southward or lose cohesion and would be gradually assimilated.

 Many of the settlers who settled in the area were Basque missionaries and encomenderos who founded Altagracia de Orituco on March 1, 1676.
 Miguel de Urbés, a lieutenant of Joan Orpí, founded the city of Zaraza in 1645 with the name of San Miguel de la Nueva Tarragona del Batey.
 El Sombrero was founded in 1720.
 Four years later they founded Calabozo.
 In 1728 they established the town of Chaguaramas in a place where there were settlements of cumanagotos.
 Fray Anselmo Isidro de Ardales established the town of Tucupido in 1760 with groups of cumanagotes and palenques.
 San Juan de los Morros would be founded much later, around 1780.

 Alexander von Humboldt and Aimé Bonpland passed through the region in March 1800 on their way to the Orinoco and its tributaries.

-During the time of Spanish rule, Guarico was part of the Province of Caracas, which belonged to the Captaincy General of Venezuela.
+During the time of Spanish rule, Guárico was part of the Province of Caracas, which belonged to the Captaincy General of Venezuela.